 - You do not need a 12-month public relations outline

 Digital media planning is imperative to growth.
 Bigger brands have the time and resources to make those 12 month plans and see them through with a team.
-Solopreneurs, entrepreneurs and small business owners, however, don’t always have that luxury.
+Entrepreneurs and small business owners, however, don’t always have that luxury.

-You need to stop exhausting yourself over trying to create elaborate plans and, instead, focus on what you and your businesses can handle.
-When it comes to media planning, it’s okay for small business owners to take a less extensive approach.
+You can finally stop exhausting yourself over trying to create elaborate plans and, instead, focus only on what you and your business can handle.
+When it comes to media planning, it’s necessary [and okay!] for small business owners to take a less extensive approach.
 In doing so, you can get more done, more efficiently.

-The #1 way to be successful in the media planning process as a small biz owner is to strategize in manageable bite size pieces instead of shoving your hand into the bowl of opportunity and coming out with an overwhelmingly large handful of options that seemingly fall through your fingers.
+The #1 way to be successful in the media planning process as a small business owner is to strategize in manageable bite size pieces instead of shoving your hand into the bowl of opportunity and coming out with an overwhelmingly large handful of options that seemingly fall through your fingertips.
+How’s that for a metaphor?

-With that being said, here are the digital media action steps I recommend taking in order to be prepared for the New Year:
+With that being said, here are the action steps I recommend taking in order to be best prepared for your year ahead:

 1. Inventory your brand assets.
 I’m talking photos, videos, management systems, marketing elements, public relations tools.
 Are you still using the same imagery as last year?
-Are your visual elements high-quality?
+Are your visual elements high-quality and on brand?
 Are your files appropriately organized?
 Are your management systems helping you plan and execute tasks efficiently?
 Are there updates you can make to your branding so it’s more current and consistent?

 3. Make a simple timeline.
-What on your lists can be done immediately and what can be done over the next 2-3 months [not 12!] ?
-What items can you find solutions for on your own and which ones will you need help seeing through?
+What on your lists can be done immediately and what can be done over the next 3 months [not 12!]?
+What tasks can you find solutions for on your own and which ones will you need help seeing through?

 Set a timer for 15 minutes and work your way through each list to determine your projected timeframes and a potential solution for each task.

 Boom diggity.
-You just crafted your pre-New Year digital media to do lists in 45 minutes!
+You just crafted your New Year digital media to-do lists in 45 minutes!

 For the list of tasks that you feel you can confidently complete on your own